cljdoc/cljdoc-exerciser/doc/tests/md-features.md

 >     [!TIP]
 > Not an alert

+Nested alerts are not a thing:

+> [!TIP]
+> A tip
+>
+> > [!NOTE]
+> > not a nested alert

+Looks like alerts in lists are not a thing either:

+1. list item 1

+    > [!TIP]
+    > A tip

+    Normal, non-alert text.

+3. list item 2

+    > A normal quote in a list

+    Normal, unquoted text.

+4. list item 3

 ## Text Roles

 There is no support for in CommonMark for coloring or custom styling of text.